schen24wm/chgden/README.md

 For DFT densities the fifth column is blank.

 There is 1 empty line after each xy-block (within which the x and y coordinates are the same, and z is varied), and 2 extra empty lines after each x-block.

+## 1D-route density data format

+The first column is the "distance on the route".

+The 2nd~4th columns are the (x,y,z) Cartesian coordinates in \[Bohr\].

+The last two columns are the QMC density and error bar.